Oxidation and Reduction in Wine - The Evil Twins of Chemistry

 2. The tendency of some yeast strains to produce large amounts of VRS.
 The yeast producer will usually warn you of this or we can advise you at The Beverage People.
 In most circumstances, the best bet is to simply avoid using those yeast strains.
 You can almost always find a different strain with equal or better fermentation characteristics but without the VRS tendencies.
 Indeed, decades ago, we stopped selling the famous old yeast strain Montrachet for exactly that reason: too stinky.

-3. Residue of sulfur dust from the vineyard or sulfur in the barrel from a burnt sulfur stick or disk.
+3. Residue of sulfur dust from the vineyard or sulfur in the barrel from a burnt sulfur stick or disc.
 Leftover elemental sulfur in contact with your wine causes a couple of VRS problems.
 The first is that it provides a readily available supply of 0 state sulfur that can easily be reduced to -2 and VRS.
 The second is that it inhibits microorganisms — that’s how vineyard sulfur fights mildew!
 If it is stressing your yeast, VRS is a common byproduct.
 The best action is prevention.
 One common recommendation, which I follow in my hobby vineyard, is to stop sulfuring at veraison—the “coloring up” stage of the grapes.
 That should leave about 5 weeks for sulfur to dissipate before harvest.
 If you still need to fight mildew, products like Kaligreen, Stylet oil, or Elevate do not contain sulfur.
-To avoid sulfur in the barrel, inspect closely before use to make sure none has dripped while burning.
-If it has, wash it with a jet of water and rinse.
+To avoid sulfur in the barrel, inspect closely before use to make sure none has dripped while burning sulfur strips or discs.
+If it has, wash it with a jet of water and follow with an acid rinse.

 If despite your best efforts your wine does exhibit a VRS stink, it can be treated.